trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

   # Rest of the playbook...
 ```

-This configuration guarantees that services will always be restored to their original state after backup operations, maintaining system consistency.
+This configuration guarantees that services will always be rolled back to their original state after backup operations, maintaining system consistency.

 ### Docker Compose Entrypoint Behavior